Coronavirus digest: Australia's NSW sees worst pandemic day | DW | 03.09.2021

 "We anticipate a peak in cases in the next fortnight.
 The next fortnight is likely to be our worst in terms of the number of cases," NSW Premier Gladys Berejiklian said.

-However, despite the surging caseload, plans to slightly ease restrictions in some hotspots were going ahead on Friday.
+However, despite the surging caseload, plans to slightly ease restrictions in some hotspots are going ahead on Friday.

-Meanwhile, Prime Minister Scott Morrison announced on Friday that Australia will receive 4 million doses of the BioNTech-Pfizer COVID-19 jab from the UK as his nation scrambles to contain a deadly outbreak of the delta variant.
+Meanwhile, Prime Minister Scott Morrison announced on Friday that Australia will receive 4 million doses of the BioNTech-Pfizer COVID-19 vaccine from the United Kingdom as his nation scrambles to contain a deadly outbreak of the delta variant.

 As part of the exchange deal, Australia will send 4 million doses of the same vaccine doses to Britain at a later date.